Law enforcement patrolling roadways during ‘100 deadliest days’ for drivers

-More than 7 people die each day in the time period due to crashes involving teenagers.
+More than seven people die each day in the time period due to crashes involving teenagers.

-Georgia State Patrol (GSP) Sergeant Dustin Stone has been with the agency for 13 years.
+Georgia State Patrol (GSP) Sgt.
+Dustin Stone has been with the agency for 13 years.
 Each year, he participates in a campaign called 100 Days of Summer H.E.A.T.

 The Georgia Governor’s Office of Highway Safety encourages law enforcement officers to curb dangerous behaviors that produce crashes.

 Distractions, especially, are a leading cause of teen-related crashes.
-They play a role in 6 out of 10.
+They play a role in six out of 10.

 “There’s more traffic on the road, more people are traveling. more people are on vacation.
 School’s out, so you have more teen drivers which are more inexperienced drivers on the roadway,” said Sgt.
 Stone.